jpakkane/buildcluster/readme.md

 Go to desktop machine and run this:

+    CC='/path/to/cwrapper.py master_hostname gcc' \
-    CC='/path/to/cwrapper.py gcc' CXX='/path/to/cwrapper.py g++' \
+    CXX='/path/to/cwrapper.py master_hostname g++' \
     meson/cmake/configure/etc <other options>

+Where `master_hostname` is the name or IP address of the machine running the master server process.
 This sets up the system.
 To do the compilation do:

     make/ninja/etc -j total_number_of_cores